 Lord Wantage is quoted as saying that the queen's last words were: "Oh, that peace may come."
-Those few words were characteristic of her life.
+Those few words were characteristic of her have been arrested and jatled at Uitenhage, charged with aiding the It is alleged dynamite was found in Mr. Lotter's house.